radocode/radocode/README.md

 - I enjoy a lot working and researching on new technologies, with small, simple, yet very effective solutions.
 My favorite frameworks/libraries/runtimes are Angular 2+ and React.js, but I also know Node.js and .NET (C#).

-- I am passionate to help and guide people around with my current knowledge, and I am always willing to learn new things.
+- I love to help and guide people around with my current knowledge, and I am always willing to learn new things.
 I do a lot of research in order to share it later with everyone whenever I can.
 Always open to learn a new language or tech!

 - I like to work under Agile methods and Scrum/Kanban teams as well.